nabilac27/42-libft/docs/README.md

 - **`ft_printf`**: A custom implementation of the `printf` function for formatted output.
 - **`get_next_line`**: A function to read lines from a file descriptor efficiently.

-This version of **Libft** serves as a more comprehensive and optimized library, providing reusable and high-performance code for various **42** projects.